 Professor, York University and University of Toronto, Toronto

 |Kordzo Nero Davor

 |Mana Adzogble Davor

 |Amavi Dunyo Dzeamesi

 Honorary elder (Canada)

 The spiritual heart of Dagbamete is the Apetorku shrine.
 Thousands of people visit the shrine each year, especially during the Easter and Mid-Year festivals.
 The council of shrine elders gives direction to the shrine priests and ensures that the shrine is maintained and run effectively in accordance with the traditions.
-Construction on a new, expanded shrine began in 2010, and although the building is not yet completed, regular services and festivals are being conducted in the facility already.
-The biggest challenge for the chief priest, Hunua Yao Dunyo, and the council of shrine elders is to find the funds needed to complete the construction work.
-Once complete the new shrine will stand as a beacon of spirituality for the many members of the shrine.
+In 2010 work was begun to expand and modernize the shrine to accommodate the ever growing congregation.
+Now completed, the new shrine stands as a beacon of spirituality for the many members of the shrine.